Upholding Winston Peters' complaints would be 'catastrophic' - lawyer

 "The questions is not does the court agree with these decisions to brief, or even whether the court has any reservations about the decisions to brief", she said.

-Peters claims 11 complaints, including that the briefing under the guise of the 'no surprises' policy was a "sham" and the information was nothing more than "salacious gossip".
+Peters makes 11 complaints, including that the briefings were given under the guise of the "no surprises" policy, was a "sham" and that the information was nothing more than "salacious gossip".

 He also claims the briefing was out of order because it related to operational matters and was therefore not the ministers concern.